spieljs/spiel-client/README.md

 export const page5 = new page5();
 ```

-**Note:** you need to export the singleton of the class and always import `createNode` to render the views
+**Note:** you need to export the singleton of the class and always import `h` to render the views

 To know more about the views see more in [ultradom](https://github.com/jorgebucaran/ultradom).
-All the ultradom functionalities like `patch`, `createNode` etc... are available in spiel-client
+All the ultradom functionalities like `patch`, `h` etc... are available in spiel-client

 ### Config your project